Support from various sources:-

 - Divorce Recovery Workshop – courses to help individuals come to terms with a relationship that’s irretrievably broken down;

 - Restored Lives – courses on recovery from separation and divorce;

 - Separated Parents Information Programme.
 Run by Cafcass, this is a course that helps separated parents understans to put their children’s needs first and teaches parents how to manage conflict and other difficulties. www.cafcass.gov.uk/grown-up/separated-parents-information-programme;

 - Spiritual Healing Group “Beauty from Ashes,” encourages those living through trauma or loss to find faith in Christ;

 - The Retreat Association – to help you discover your journey with God.
 Provides advice on making a retreat, finding a spiritual director and links to over 200 retreat centres across the UK and beyond;

-- Family Mediation Helpline gives information about suitable, local mediation services.
-If both parties agree it’s a cheaper, easier, less stressful way of sorting out issues.
+- Family Mediation Helpline gives information about suitable local mediation services.
+If both parties agree then it’s a cheaper, easier, less stressful way of sorting out issues.
 0845 60 30 809;

-- St Luke’s Hospital for the Clergy.
+- St Luke’s Healthcare for the Clergy.
 Although the hospital is closed, healthcare is still available.
-It is working closely with Burrswood Christian Hospital and putting more emphasis on psychological as well as physical health.
+It is working closely with Burrswood Christian Hospital and putting more emphasis on psychological as well as physical health;

 Many charities provide specific support for different groups of people – some specifically for Anglicans where stated, others open to everyone.
 Some charities we have found useful include:-

-Were these link useful?
-Please let us know which links you found useful and if you would now like to consider joining Broken Rites.
+Were these links useful?
+Please let us know which links you found useful, what you would like to see, and if you would like to join Broken Rites.